LIFEHUBBER

 Lightweight personal agent project

-nanobot is framed as a personal AI agent project rather than a consumer chatbot, with the public materials centered on a compact agent runtime, tooling, and extension paths.
+nanobot is framed as a personal AI agent project rather than a consumer chatbot, with public materials covering the agent runtime, WebUI, provider setup, tools, channels, and extension paths.

 Why it stands out